As an amazon associate, I earn affiliate commission, from qualifying purchases

 - Before installing or replacing a new thermostat, ensure your vehicle’s engine remains cool and to refill you have to drain enough fluid.

 CAUTION!
-Keep the head gasket sealer bottle in safe place where you children can’t reach.
-Try to avoid from skin or eye contact.
+Keep the head gasket sealer bottle in a safe place where your children can’t reach.
+Try to avoid skin or eye contact.
 If somehow anyone irritated, consult a physician immediately.

-A head gasket is responsible for internal combustion process and mixing the engine oil and coolant together as both 2 fluids pass from engine block to cylinder head circularly.
-Actually, a head gasket is not too much expensive but there needs a big money to repair and replace new head gasket.
-Because repairing the head gasket is needed to undertake the difficult technical operation of removing car engine’s head.
+A head gasket is responsible for the internal combustion process and mixing the engine oil and coolant together as both 2 fluids pass from the engine block to the cylinder head circularly.
+Actually, a head gasket is not too expensive but there needs a big money to repair and replace a new head gasket.
+Because repairing the head gasket is needed to undertake the difficult technical operation of removing the car engine’s head.
 The estimated time to repair a head gasket is almost 5 hours.

 A Head gasket replacement procedure is more difficult than you’re thinking.
 Without getting proper knowledge and practical experience, you should not try to replace a head gasket.
 We recommended that you should consultant experts surround yours for servicing your vehicle.
 The following our experts giving some general tips and tricks to change or replace a head gasket.

-- Note: Design of engines is vary from car’s model to model.
+- Note: The design of engines varies from car’s model to model.
 So, to know the engine size and design is very important.
 Because based on engine design the component is also different.

 Step 1: Need to disconnect the battery at first.
 It is very easy, just unfasten the black cable from the battery then pull out the battery.